How to Fix The Ping Error Request Timed Out?

 - Ping Another address from your computer

 You should check whether you can ping any other address from your computer.
-You can check it by ping another website or Google DNS address from your computer.
+You can check it by pinging another website or Google DNS address from your computer.

 - Ping the Localhost

-If you do not get proper replies from the localhost, either the network adapter settings are corrupt, or the firewall is blocking the replies.
+If you do not get proper replies from the Localhost, the network adapter settings are corrupt, or the firewall is blocking the replies.

 You can fix it by following the instructions below.

-- Type ipconfig /flushdns and press Enter key
+Type ipconfig /flushdns and press the Enter key.

-- Type netsh winsock reset and press Enter key
+Type netsh winsock reset and press the Enter key.

-- Type netsh int ip reset and press Enter key
+Type netsh int ip reset and press the Enter key.

-- Type netsh int ipv6 reset and press Enter key
+Type netsh int ipv6 reset and press the Enter key.

-- Type netsh int ipv4 reset and press Enter key
+Type netsh int ipv4 reset and press the Enter key.

-- Disable the Firewall and Check for the issue
+- Turn Off the Firewall and Check for the Issue

 An aggressive firewall on your computer can prevent it from receiving ICMP Echo replies to your ping.